Andy Byford: Amtrak

 In March 2023, it was reported that Byford would start serving as executive vice president in charge of high-speed rail for Amtrak on 10 April 2023.
 Byford led Amtrak's support for such regional initiatives in Texas, Florida, California, Nevada, the Midwest and along the Eastern Seaboard.

 In May 2025, Byford was appointed by the administration of President Donald Trump as special advisor to the Amtrak Board of Directors for the redevelopment of New York Penn Station, after the United States Department of Transportation announced the previous month that it had taken over that project from the MTA.

 Personal life

-Byford married his Canadian-born wife Alison in Ottawa, Ontario, Canada, in 1994.
+Byford married his Canadian-born wife Alison in Ottawa, Canada, in 1994.
 He is known for travelling for work in public transit while in executive positions in Toronto and later New York City.
-Byford's grandfather was a bus driver for London Transport.

 In March 2019, Byford received a Lifetime Achievement Award from the University of Leicester in recognition of his 30-year career in public transport across two continents.

+Byford is a fan of association football and is a lifelong supporter of his local football team Plymouth Argyle F.C.